AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/overview.md

 ---
 # Tips and tricks for implementing a new [!DNL Marketo Engage] instance

 Welcome to Adobe [!DNL Marketo Engage]!
-Setting a new instance up is the first step to uplift your digital marketing strategy with marketing automation.
+Setting up a new instance is the first step to uplifting your digital marketing strategy with marketing automation.
 The key to a successful [!DNL Marketo Engage] implementation is documentation.

-This _Implementing A New Instance Tips and Tricks_ series is sourced Adobe [!DNL Marketo Engage] Champions who have conquered implementation before.
-The tutorial provides step by step guidance for new admins to manage the implementation project cross-functionally and configure technical settings independently.
+This ‘Implementing A New Instance Tips and Tricks’ series is sourced from Adobe [!DNL Marketo Engage] Champions who have conquered implementation before.
+The tutorial provides step-by-step guidance for new admins to manage the implementation project cross-functionally and configure technical settings independently.
 Selective topics also accompany downloadable checklists and templates for you to customize for your own needs without starting from scratch.
-Let's dive into the wisdom of your peers!
+Let’s dive into the wisdom of your peers!

 ## Topics and what you learn